McClellan wins special election for Virginia’s 4th District

-The seat was open after the death of Democratic Rep. Donald McEachin in November.
-McEachin died weeks after being elected to a fourth term after a long fight with the secondary efforts of colorectal cancer.
+The seat was open after the death of Democratic Rep. Donald McEachin, who passed away following a long fight with the secondary effects of colorectal cancer in November, weeks after being elected to a fourth term.
+McClellan's election won’t change the balance of power of the U.S. House, which Republicans narrowly control.

 People are also reading…